slbailey/Retrovue/documentation/plex-sync-cli.md

 - Use incremental sync for regular updates

 ### **Path Mapping**
-- Test path mappings with `resolve-path` before ingesting
+- Test path mappings with `mappings resolve` before ingesting
 - Use consistent path separators (forward slashes for Plex paths)
 - Map the longest common prefix for efficiency